frdr-dfdr/templates_for_correspondence/_i18n/en/introduction/introduction.md

 # Introduction

-A resource document that outlines templates used for correspondence in the FRDR service team.
+A resource document that outlines the templates used for correspondence in the FRDR service team.